keidsiri/Programming-Language-Suggester/README.md

 By _Kate Kiatsiri_

-_A webpage that suggest new student for coding language base on thier answers from series of questions._
+_A webpage that suggest new student for coding language base on their answers from series of questions._

 ## Technologies used
   1. HTML